storj-archived/core/README.md

 License
 -------

-Storj JS - Implementation of the Storj protocol for Node.js Copyright (C) 2016  Storj Labs, Inc
+Storj Core - Implementation of the Storj protocol for Node.js Copyright (C) 2016  Storj Labs, Inc

 This program is free software: you can redistribute it and/or modify